joshuagreenslade/CSCC09/assignment/2/README.md

 ### Create

-- description: create a new comment
+- description: create a new comment for image with imageId
-- request: `POST /api/comments/`
+- request: `POST /api/images/:imageId/comments/`
     - content-type: `application/json`
     - body: Object
       - author: (string) the comment's author
       - message: (string) the comment's message
       - date: (string) the date the comment was created
-      - image_id: (int) the id of the image that the comment is being made to
 - response: 200
     - content-type: `application/json`
     - body: _id: (int) the id of the newly created comment